-2. Write a short book.
 Writing stories is another great way to encourage kids to write.
-Your child can write their stories in a notebook.
+Your child can write their stories in a spiral notebook.
 Edit the stories for punctuation and spelling, but be gentle.
 It’s better to err on the side of too little than to discourage a love of writing.

 Some kids love to write stories and others don’t.
-If your child believes writing a short story to be the equivalent of torture, have him write a paragraph every day on a topic of his choice.
+If writing a short story is the equivalent of torture for your child, just have him write a paragraph on a topic of his choice every day.

-Pick a favorite poem for your child to copy neatly onto blank paper before illustrating the poem.
+Spend a month reading and writing poems.
+At the end of the month, choose a favorite.
+Let your child neatly copy it onto blank paper and illustrate it.
 Make it a fancy as you’d like.
 Frame it and proudly display your child’s poem prominently in your home.

-5. Keep a journal.
 Keeping a journal to write about the day’s events is a great way to encourage kids of all ages to write.
-Your kids can journal about the birds flying about the yard or stories heard at soccer practice.
-The weather or even ants can be written about.
+Your kids can journal about the birds flying about the yard or stories they hear at soccer practice.
+They can write about the weather – or ants!

 Don’t worry if your child doesn’t take quickly to writing.
 All kids are born with their own gifts, talents, and desires.

-Do gently encourage your child to write using one of these 5 techniques, and eventually your child will learn to write.
+Do gently encourage your child to write using one of these 5 techniques, and eventually, your child will learn to write.

 What is your favorite way to encourage kids to write?